Nitin Gadkari urges states not to blunt amended Motor Vehicles Act a day after Gujarat reduced fines

 Union Transport Minister Nitin Gadkari on Wednesday urged states not to weaken the amended Motor Vehicles Act that has provisions for steep penalties for traffic violations, NDTV reported.
 Gadkari’s appeal came a day after the Bharatiya Janata Party government in Gujarat reduced the fines.

-The Gujarat government said Rs 1,000 fine for riding bikes without helmet had been reduced to Rs 500, and so was the penalty for driving four-wheelers without a seat belt.
+The Gujarat government said on Tusesday that Rs 1,000 fine for riding bikes without helmet had been reduced to Rs 500, and so was the penalty for driving four-wheelers without a seat belt.
 The penalty for driving without a licence was brought down from Rs 5,000, as suggested by the amended law, to Rs 2,000 for two-wheelers and Rs 3,000 for four-wheelers.
 The government clarified that the reduction in penalties did not mean that the traffic police would be lenient towards people who break rules.

 Odisha Chief Minister Naveen Patnaik has also announced a partial relaxation in traffic violation rules for the next three months, giving vehicle owners time to sort out their documents.

 Gadkari pointed out that states had the authority to revise fines, Mint reported.
-“However, peoples’ lives should be saved,” he added.
+Asked if he could force states to toe the line, he told NDTV: “Those who want to enforce it can do it, those who don’t, need not.”

 The amended law came into effect on August 9 but 63 clauses, including penalty provisions, were implemented from September 1.
 On the first day, 39,000 drivers were fined for several offences, including triple-riding, not following pollution norms and tampering with number plates.